Avalors/RISC-V-Team2/docs/personal_statements/elson_statement.md

 - I was also responsible to doing the testbenching for the **cache** and **branch prediction** modules
 - I was in charge of implementing the **complete RV32I instruction set** and did testbenching with assembly codes for every instruction.

-- I was also in charge of debugging as a team both in-person and online using the VScode liveshare feature and therefore some commit were made by my respective team members however I contributed in editing on their IDE directly with this liveshare feature.
+- I was responsible for team debugging both in person and online using the VS Code Live Share feature.
+This allowed me to directly contribute by editing code on my teammates' IDEs during collaboration sessions, although some commits were made by them.

 ## Contributions